-Questions - All 5.
-Should livestock working dogs be exempt as a class from mandatory dog desexing?
+Questions - All

+5. Should livestock working dogs be exempt as a class from mandatory dog desexing?
 Yes No Unsure Please provide reasons for your preference: There should be no mandatory sterilisation.
+Working dogs need time to develop and prove their worth as breeding stock to continue the supply of good working dogs.
 6. If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?

-7. How could this be enforced?
+- 7. How could this be enforced?